tmssd/kb/docs/Dev/Soft/Vim/index.md

 !!! tip

-    Registers are being stored in ~/.viminfo, and will be loaded again on next restart of vim.
+    Registers are being stored in ~/.viminfo, and will be loaded again on next restart of Vim.

 + ++dblquote++*{char}* - select from register the {char} register before a *yank*/*delete*/*put* commands, e.g. ++dblquote++++"a"++++y++ - copy rest of line to register *a*
     1. ++dblquote++*{A-Z}* before *yank*/*delete* - ^^append-copy^^ to register {a-z}